varunpullur/Swift-Login-Page/README.md

 **Description:** This project uses SwiftUI to create a basic login page UI.

+**Overview:**

-**Overview:** Used SwiftUI to hard code all the UI elements and some basic functionality.
+- Used SwiftUI to hard code all the UI elements and some basic functionality.
+- Used Alamofire package and performed a basic HTTP request to verify the user

 ### Project-3 : XibsLoginPage